santiment/academy/src/docs/education-and-use-cases/investigate-speculative-activity-with-santiment’s-exchange-metrics/index.md

 ---
-title: Analyze Speculative Activity with Santiment’s Exchange Metrics
+title: Analyzing Speculative Activity with Santiment’s Exchange Metrics
 author: Dino Ibisbegovic
 date: 2020-02-05
 ---

-You can analyze the amount of speculative activity on the blockchain with a number Santiment metrics.
-Here, we’ll cover two popular exchange-based indicators:
+Santiment offers a number of metrics that allow you to analyze the level of speculative activity on the blockchain.
+In this article, we will discuss two popular exchange-based indicators:

 - **Exchange Balance**
 - **Daily Active Deposits**

-First up, Exchange Balance shows the combined values of an asset moving in and out of exchange wallets over time.
-Simply put, if the line is above zero for the day, it means more of a certain coin entered the exchange wallets than left, and vice versa.
+The **Exchange Balance** metric represents the combined values of an asset moving into and out of exchange wallets over time.
+Simply put, if the line is above zero for the day, it indicates that more of a specific coin has entered the exchange wallets than has left, and vice versa.

-It is not uncommon for large movements of tokens to exchanges to precede rapid price decline, as the rising sell pressure proves to be too much for bulls to absorb.

-Take a look at Bancor’s (BNT) Exchange Balance below.
-You’ll notice that 3 of the biggest spikes in Bancor’s recent exchange flows came shortly before major corrections:
+Large movements of tokens to exchanges often precede rapid price declines, as the increasing sell pressure becomes too much for the market to absorb.
+For instance, consider the Exchange Balance of Bancor (BNT) shown below.
+You'll observe that three of the most significant spikes in Bancor's recent exchange flows occurred shortly before major price corrections:

 ![](image1.png)

-In a similar vein, **Daily Active Deposits** counts the total amount of ‘deposit’ addresses interacting with the observed coin.

-Owned by exchanges, ‘deposits’ are interim addresses that all coins pass through before they hit the main exchange wallets.
+Similarly, **Daily Active Deposits** measures the total number of 'deposit' addresses interacting with the observed coin.
+These 'deposit' addresses, owned by exchanges, are interim addresses that all coins pass through before reaching the main exchange wallets.

-Spikes in daily deposits - especially during price increase - are a clear sign of rising speculative interest, and can often signal a looming trend reversal as the crowd (and whales) look to offload their bags.

-A clear example can be found RLC’s recent Daily Deposits, whose spikes correlated squarely with several interim and long-term tops:
+Spikes in daily deposits, particularly during price increases, are a clear indication of rising speculative interest.
+These spikes can often signal an impending trend reversal as both the crowd and whales look to offload their holdings.
+An example of this can be seen in RLC's recent Daily Deposits, where spikes directly correlated with several interim and long-term peaks:

 ![](image2.png)

-As you can see, these two metrics can be a great proxy for speculative activity on the network, and can reveal major turning points in holder behavior and signal crucial ‘offloading’ events.
+As demonstrated, these two metrics can serve as excellent indicators of speculative activity on the network.
+They can reveal significant shifts in holder behavior and signal crucial 'offloading' events.